 For anything heftier, the system will revert to the slower HDD source for data.
 From the user end, this means programs that rely on small data packets work well, while those that depend on extensive media like video and high-quality audio files don’t.

 If you run a host of applications simultaneously, the benefits will be apparent.
 If you run the same program day in and day out, and handling large format files, the advantages will be marginal.

 Once SSD caching is up and running, it takes care of itself with next to no input from the user.
 The benefits, if there are any, are passively produced, which makes it a hassle-free solution.

-SSD caching has historically cost much less than splashing out for a reasonably sized SSD, but as the technology becomes increasingly ubiquitous, the price of even 100GB or more SSDs is exponentially more affordable as time progresses.
-Consequently, the SSD cache and HDD combination is being replaced by larger, budget SSDs as the home for the OS, while a larger HDD is used for media storage that is infrequently accessed.
+SSD caching costs much less than splashing out for a reasonably sized SSD.
+Still, as the technology becomes increasingly ubiquitous, the price of even 100GB or more, SSD becomes exponentially more affordable as time passes.
+Consequently, the SSD cache and HDD combination is being replaced by larger budget SSDs as the home for the OS, while a larger HDD is used for media storage that is infrequently accessed.

 Similarly, the advent of hybrid SSDs or SSHDs has also put a dent into the popularity of SSD caching.
 An SSHD is nothing more than a conventional HDD, fit with a portion of flash memory – known as NAND.